 Symptoms of Fluoride Exposure

 Fluoride exposure can cause a number of symptoms; some minor, some severe.
 Excess salivation is one indication of overexposure to fluoride.
 Fluorosis, a condition which impedes the function of the ameloblasts in the mouth, hinders the development of the enamel matrix and is another concern; its most common symptom is yellowing of the teeth.
-It’s not a problem of “not brushing enough,” and simply cleaning the teeth or performing whitening treatments won’t correct the problem.
+It’s not a concern of “not brushing enough,” and simply cleaning the teeth or performing whitening treatments won’t correct the concern.
+Fluoride can cause other, more serious issues as well such as calcification of the pineal gland and can get in the way of the thyroid’s ability to absorb iodine.

 How to Avoid Fluoride